ScottEfird/ScottEfirdScripts/README.md

 https://agilestudent.azurewebsites.net/

-Everything else in here is old and outdated but is handly to have, feel free to contact me at efirds@hotmail.com for any questions.
+There are some personal projects here and some old code I'm keeping around, feel free to contact me at efirds@hotmail.com for any questions.

 Thanks,